 This will give the majority of ewes in the flock, carrying this gene, the potential to have and rear twins.
 Under a wide range of Australian conditions the UltraWhites are quite capable of doing this.

-The impact of both these genes on management and profitability will be thoroughly “road tested” on farm before release in 2020.
+The impact of the GDF9 fertility gene on management and profitability will be thoroughly “road tested” on farm before release in 2023.

 This is to ensure eating quality is not compromised with the changes in the genetic structure of the sheep carrying these genes.

-The introduction of one or both of these genes into the UltraWhites, once all testing is complete, will only be into a portion of our flock to allow lamb producers the choice of rams with or without these new genes.
+The introduction of this gene into the UltraWhites, once all testing is complete, will only be into a portion of our flock to allow lamb producers the choice of rams with or without this new gene.

-Achieving these goals will add another dimension of profitability to the lamb industry in Australia, making it, by far, the most profitable breed of sheep to farm.
+Achieving this goal will add another dimension of profitability to the lamb industry in Australia, making it, by far, the most profitable breed of sheep to farm.
 It will also seriously challenge for land use opportunities and profitability in more areas of Australia currently not being used for sheep meat production.

 Meanwhile strong emphasis will continue to be placed on the selection for structure, hardiness, growth and muscling in the UltraWhite rams offered for sale each year.